- Who we are

 Will information regarding my idea remain confidential?

 Yes.
 The only people who will see the information when you submit your application are those involved in selecting participants for the next stage of the process (Design Camp).
-We will not share it with anyone else.
-All those invited to attend Design Camp are asked to sign an agreement (in advance) to ensure any information shared (that is not already in the public domain) that needs to be kept confidential remains so.
-This ensures that all participants can participate as fully as possible, in the knowledge that everyone else at Camp has signed that same agreement.
+All those invited to attend Design Camp are asked to sign a non-disclosure agreement (in advance) to ensure any information shared (that is not already in the public domain) that needs to be kept confidential remains so.
+This ensures that all participants can participate as fully as possible, in the knowledge that everyone else at the Design Camp has signed that same agreement.

 Can I apply without a prototype?